dreambo/Umidigi-/README.md

  * StevenMAxs
  * All the Staff of Androidiani.com Italian Forum.

+# Thanks to:
-# Thanks to Umidigi Staff to authorize me to pubblish this Repository:
+  Umidigi Staff to authorize me to pubblish this Repository:
  * Yan bo
  * Bencebacsi